gauravkronos1987/erpassignment/03_experience_showcase.md

 ## An experience with period-end close, audit preparation, or compliance requirements

-The MFA migration for Kronos WFC is the strongest fit here, even though it's security rather than accounting compliance specifically — eliminating a critical OWASP A07 identity vulnerability across 5,000+ enterprise tenants required the same kind of discipline this assessment is testing: documenting exactly what changed, when, for which tenants, with a clear audit trail of the rollout, and coordinating the change without breaking authenticated access for live enterprise customers mid-migration.
+The MFA migration for Kronos WFC eliminating a critical OWASP A07 identity vulnerability across 5,000+ enterprise tenants required the same kind of discipline: documenting exactly what changed, when, for which tenants, with a clear audit trail of the rollout, and coordinating the change without breaking authenticated access for live enterprise customers mid-migration.
 The broader RBAC/ABAC